xguitoux/docker-cheky/README.md

 # docker-cheky

+Added MySql dependencies in case you want to switch to MySql storage instead of file storage.

 This a fork of menardorama/docker-cheky.
 It's just a more up to date version.

-Automated build using travis CI

 Dockerize version of **[Cheky](https://github.com/Blount/Cheky)**.